albertogg/albertogg.github.com/content/resume.md

   used by 12M+ loyalty members.
 - Led efforts migrating a client microservice architecture to Nomad, Vault, Consul, and Prometheus for metrics and alerting.
-- Standardized services by creating internal toolkits.
-- Led efforts migrating a client VoltDB installation from version 3.7 to 6.8.
+- Standardized services through internal toolkits and led a client VoltDB upgrade from version 3.7 to 6.8.

+**Earlier Experience**

-**Writer and Developer at Codehero Blog,** June 2013 - June 2014
+- **Writer and Developer, Codehero Blog (2013 - 2014):** Migrated the blog from

-- Led migration of the blog from WordPress to Jekyll for faster, lower-cost operations.
-- Built Ansible playbooks that reduced server provisioning from 1+ hour to under 20 minutes.

-**Android Developer at Aura Internacional,** June 2013 - December 2013
+  WordPress to Jekyll and automated provisioning with Ansible.

-- Integrated the company's private tracking API into an Android app so taxi drivers could arrange geolocation-based pickups.
+- **Android Developer, Aura Internacional (2013):** Integrated a private tracking API into an Android app for geolocation-based taxi pickups.

-**Full Stack at [Cacao Servicios Tecnológicos][cacao],** March 2012 - March 2013
+- **Full Stack, [Cacao Servicios Tecnológicos][cacao] (2012 - 2013):** Built

-- Developed internal scripts to analyze Linux configurations for common security flaws.
-- Worked as part of the Solaris consultant team in two of the biggest telecoms in Venezuela.

-**Open Source**

-- Built a [VoltDB client library for JRuby][jruby-client], wrapping the official Java client with an idiomatic Ruby API.
+  Linux security audit scripts and supported Solaris consulting engagements.

 ### Education